danp0kes/triple-ten-projects/projects/games-sales/README.md

 The loom overview can be found here and full python notebook project [here.](games.ipynb)

 ## Purpose
-Ice, an online store wishes to plan advertising campaigns in the best way possible.
+Ice, an online gaming store wishes to plan advertising campaigns in the best way possible.
 Historical game data has been provided to analyze the industry and identify patterns that will determine if a game will succeed or not.
 User and expert reviews, genres, platforms and game sale data has all been provided.

 ## Data